top of page

 Joelle Adams

-I'm an experienced educator, researcher, and coach.
-My purpose in life is to help others self-actualize and self-transcend.
-I love research, writing, and public speaking.
+Joelle is an experienced educator, researcher, and coach, whose purpose in life is to help others self-actualize and self-transcend, through research, teaching, writing, and public speaking.

-I'm currently pursuing a PhD in Applied Transpersonal Psychology, focusing on the process of integrating and transmuting psychedelic and other exceptional experiences (e.g. near-death, out-of-body, kundalini activation, spontaneous spiritual awakening, lucid and/or precognitive dreams, shamanic journey, alien/UFO, or similar).
-My Master's degree is in Professional Practice in Higher Education and my Bachelor's degree is in English Literature.
+She is currently pursuing a PhD in Applied Transpersonal Psychology, focusing on the process of integrating and transmuting psychedelic and other exceptional experiences (e.g. near-death, out-of-body, kundalini activation, spontaneous spiritual awakening, lucid and/or precognitive dreams, shamanic journey, alien/UFO, or similar).

-In addition to exploring altered states of consciousness and improved wellbeing, I enjoy yoga, midcentury design, NFL football (go Niners!), hiking, travel, running, photography, strong British tea and black coffee, a good autumn coat, live music, and laughing hysterically with my global network of friends and colleagues.
+In addition to exploring altered states of consciousness and improved wellbeing, Joelle enjoys yoga, midcentury design, NFL football (go Niners!), hiking, travel, running, photography, dancing, strong British tea and black coffee, a good autumn coat, live music, and reading John Irving, Graham Greene, and Joan Didion.

 Selected Publications and Presentations